saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 5: We create a function called 'greater_than_2'.
 This function will raise the error/exception in case the input value is 2 or less.
 6: We add the function to the Python module in the 'regular' way.

-Now we move to the Python side and run the function, triggering the excpetion:
+Now we move to the Python side and run the function, triggering the exception:

 ```python
 >>> rust.greater_than_2(1)